-Background: 2020 was the 14th anniversary of the ASCF.
-With thirteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
+Background: With fourteen years of experience in issuing project funding grants beginning in 2008, the Foundation is in an excellent position to assess the degree to which available funding is meeting the actual need for conservation project funding.
 The number and quality of funding proposals received by the Foundation has increased, and most funding proposals are strong and aimed at achieving important and necessary conservation objectives.

-As a result, by the 2019 round of grants, the Foundation estimated that, based on the \$1.2 million grant funding pool, it was able to contribute approximately 50 percent of the reasonable demand for project funding.
+As a result, by the 2021 round of grants, the Foundation estimated that, based on the \$1.2 million grant funding pool, it was able to contribute approximately 50 percent of the reasonable demand for project funding.
 In other words, to more adequately meet the emergent conservation project funding needs, it became clear that a larger trust fund would be necessary to generate the trust fund income necessary to better respond the genuine conservation project funding needs.

 The Foundation has demonstrated its ability to efficiently and effectively manage its existing trust fund.
-Over its 14 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
-The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2020 to \$39.5 million.
+Over its 14 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current approximate \$45 million market value.
+The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2021 to \$39.5 million.

-This Foundation represents a very solid and sustainable business model which, to 2020, has granted \$9.5 million in funding to 605 conservation projects, while sustaining a very efficient organization and volunteer network.
+This Foundation represents a very solid and sustainable business model which, to 2021, has granted \$10.8 million in funding to 666 conservation projects, while sustaining a very efficient organization and volunteer network.
 Moreover, the investment portfolio is fully protected, thus forming the basis of seeking an increased federal contribution to the trust fund.

-2021 Actions: Outcomes:
+2022 Actions:

-- · Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - · Securing the support of conservation organizations, First Nations and others to encourage MPs to support an increase in the Foundation's trust fund in 2021.
+- Short Term: Informing Members of - Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - Securing the support of conservation organizations, First Nations and others to encourage the Government to support an increase in the Foundation's trust fund in 2022.

-2020 Business Plan Review
+2021 Business Plan Review

-2020 Business Plan Review
+2021 Business Plan Review

-The Foundation has been successful through 2020 in working toward attainment of the seven objectives outlined in the 2020 Business Plan.
-These will be reported in greater detail in the 2020 Annual Report.
+The Foundation was successful through 2021 in working toward attainment of the seven objectives outlined in the 2021 Business Plan.
+These will be reported in greater detail in the 2021 Annual Report.